Angela K. Wilson: Academic and professional appointments

+She also became John A. Hannah Distinguished Professor in 2016 at Michigan State University, joining the Department of Chemistry.
+After her rotation at NSF, Wilson was an Academic Advancement Network Fellow in the Office of the Dean in the College of Agriculture and Natural Resources.
+In 2019, she established and began to serve as director at the MSU Center for Quantum Computing, Science, and Engineering (MSU-Q).
+At that time, she also helped to establish the MSU Center for PFAS Research.
+In 2020, she became Associate Dean for Strategic Initiatives in the College of Natural Sciences.
+In 2024, she became Faculty Senate Chair at Michigan State University.

 Professional societies and activities

-Wilson has held leadership roles in several scientific societies.
-In 2022, she was President of the American Chemical Society (ACS), one of the world's largest scientific societies, with over 170,000 members and an annual operating budget of nearly $700M, with two major business operations.
-From 2021-2023, she is a member of the ACS Board of Directors.
-She has served on the Leadership Bureau of the International Union of Pure and Applied Chemistry (IUPAC), as well as President of IUPAC Division I, the Division of Physical and Biophysical Chemistry.
-She was the elected Chair of the Chemistry Section of the American Association for the Advancement of Science (AAAS).
-For the U.S. National Academies, she served as the Chair of the U.S. National Committee for IUPAC, and has served on the U.S. Delegation to the IUPAC General Assembly on five occasions, chairing the delegation twice.
-In 2018, she chaired the Gordon Conference on Computational Chemistry.
+Wilson has held prominent leadership roles in major scientific societies.
+In 2022, she was president of the American Chemical Society (ACS), one of the world's largest scientific societies, with over 200,000 members and an annual operating budget of more than $700M, with two major business operations.
+From 2021-2023, she served as a member of the ACS board of directors.
+She has served on the Leadership Bureau of the International Union of Pure and Applied Chemistry (IUPAC), as well as president of IUPAC Division I, the Division of Physical and Biophysical Chemistry.
+She was chair of the chemistry section of the American Association for the Advancement of Science (AAAS).
+For the U.S. National Academies, she served as the chair of the U.S. National Committee for IUPAC, and has served on the U.S. Delegation to the IUPAC General Assembly on five occasions, chairing the delegation twice.

+In 2024, she was elected as Treasurer and member of the Board of Directors of the American Physical Society.
+She also serves on the Council and Council Executive Committee of the American Association for the Advancement of Science.